turingH/aera-v3-audit/cheat_list.md

 ### Transfer Whitelist Mechanics
 - `updateWhitelist(address vault, address[] addresses, bool isWhitelisted)` toggles whitelist status for each address and can reverse previous removals.
 See `TransferWhitelistHook.sol` lines 22-39.
 - Only callers with `requiresVaultAuth` may update the whitelist, preventing unauthorized freezes (line 25).
+- `updateWhitelist` is executed on-chain and requires `requiresVaultAuth`; no off-chain signature or deadline exists.
+See `TransferWhitelistHook.sol` lines 22-39.
+- `beforeTransfer` relies only on stored whitelist and transfer status, with no signature parameters.
+See `TransferWhitelistHook.sol` lines 41-55 and `AbstractTransferHook.sol` lines 24-33.
 - `beforeTransfer()` checks both parties against the whitelist; re-whitelisting restores transfer ability.
 See `TransferWhitelistHook.sol` lines 41-55.
 - The two `require` statements operate independently.
 If `from` equals `transferAgent`, only the sender check is skipped; the recipient must still be whitelisted (and vice versa).
 See `TransferWhitelistHook.sol` lines 41-55 and `MultiDepositorVault.sol` lines 109-125.
 - `AbstractTransferHook.beforeTransfer` only enforces `isVaultUnitTransferable` when neither participant is the `transferAgent` nor `address(0)`.
 Derived hooks like `TransferWhitelistHook` and `TransferBlacklistHook` override this to validate the non-`transferAgent` address even during mint or burn.
 See `AbstractTransferHook.sol` lines 24-33, `TransferWhitelistHook.sol` lines 49-54, and `TransferBlacklistHook.sol` lines 41-43.